Take everyday as it comes

 My speech-language therapist worked with me on my speech and talking at a speed everyone could understand.
 I was talking too fast and was muddling words up.
 We worked hard on this so I could string sentences together as I was having a lot of trouble remembering certain words and names of things.

 The most important thing was having people there to support me - mostly my fiancé Andrea, as well a couple of good friends to help me too.
-The team at Laura Ferguson Trust were there every minute of the day.
+The team at Laura Fergusson Trust were there every minute of the day.
 They helped with everything and they gave me the support I needed.

 I was resting and sleeping most of the time.
 To aid my recovery the staff would come to my room to do my rehab.
 The other staff at Laura Ferguson were fantastic, as when I was down in the dumps they would come and take me for walks and talk with me.
 They made my rehab so much better than it could have been.
-It was extremely hard being away from home and family but Laura Ferguson was the best place I could have been to recover from my head injury.
+It was extremely hard being away from home and family but Laura Fergusson was the best place I could have been to recover from my head injury.

 The staff were amazing and I wouldn't have made all the progress I've made without them.
 Since leaving the rehab unit, the community brain injury rehab team at Laura Fergusson Trust have taken over my care.
 They come to see me weekly which has been good as they picked up right from the team at the unit.